Building careers, expanding newsrooms, strengthening communities.

 The New Mexico Local News Fellowships and Internships program provides career development experiences for journalism students and graduates from New Mexico public universities.
 Operated by the Communication & Journalism Department at the University of New Mexico, the program recruits and selects emerging journalists and matches them with mentors in local newsrooms.
 We give newsrooms enough money to pay competitive salaries to their fellows and interns.
 The program creates a powerful classroom-to-career pathway for a diverse selection of students, increases the capacity of local news organizations, encourages innovation, and strengthens democracy.
 Support for the program comes from the New Mexico Local News Fund, the New Mexico Department of Workforce Solutions, and other donors and supporters.

-We’re thrilled to introduce the largest and most geographically diverse cohort of Local News Fellows and Interns yet!
-For the 2025–2026 cycle, eight fellows and eleven interns have been placed across the state, bringing fresh perspectives and energy to newsrooms in Albuquerque, Las Cruces, Silver City, and beyond.
-These talented individuals will not only expand local coverage but also help shape the future of journalism in New Mexico.
+This year we fielded the largest and most geographically diverse cohort of Local News Fellows and Interns yet!
+For the 2025–2026 cycle, eight fellows and 11 interns were placed across the state, bringing fresh perspectives and energy to newsrooms in Albuquerque, Las Cruces, Silver City and beyond.
+These talented journalists will expand local coverage and help shape the future of journalism in New Mexico.

 Join the New Mexico Local News Fund in empowering local newsrooms and nurturing the next generation of journalists.
 Your support ensures that communities across the state have access to vital, trustworthy information.